box/box-content-preview/README.md

 * `npm run build` to generate resource bundles and JS webpack bundles.
 * `npm run watch` to only generate JS webpack bundles on file changes.
-* `npm run test` launches karma tests with chrome browser to debug tests.
+* `npm run test` launches karma tests with PhantomJS.
-* `npm run coverage` launches karma tests with PhantomJS and dumps coverage inside `reports\coverage`.
-This requires PhantomJS 2.x, which can be installed via `npm install -g phantomjs`.
+* `npm run test-dev` launches karma tests with PhantomJS for debugging.
+Open the URL mentioned in the console.
 * `npm run test-file -- FILENAME` launches test for FILENAME-test.js instead of all tests.

-*For more script commands see `package.json`*
+*For more script commands see `package.json`* *Coverage reports are available under reports/coverage*

 ### Release build
 `npm run release` does a release build.